Shyamjitripathi/chat-gpt-web-application/README.md

 # ChatGPT Web Application

 A web application that allows users to interact with OpenAI's GPT-3 language model through a simple and user-friendly interface.
-This app is for demo purpose to test OpenAI API and may contain issues/bugs.

 ## Features
 - User-friendly interface for making requests to the OpenAI API